clarkadisney/clarkadisney.github.io/_posts/2020-10-01-notillroof2.md

 caption: 1, 2, and 3 month's growth
 description:
 ---
-<a href='/microbiome.html' style="text-decoration: none; font-weight: bolder;" class='postcrumb'> < Back To Microbiome</a>

 # Did it work?
-Swimmingly.
-We had a jungle up here significantly faster than any prior season.
+Very well - we had a great canopy significantly faster than any previous season.
 The size of the crops were in some cases noticeably larger, and the formerly typical soil top-offs were reduced and - in some areas unnecessary.
 We had a rolling harvest that started in June/July and lasted into November.

 We'd expected to need to add <i>something</i>, whether that be some immediately-available liquid organic nutrient - or even some mycorrhizal fungi to help with the compost breakdown.
 Not once was this required...not even after topping with excessive, not-finished compost and coco coir.
 We likely would have stuck with this method regardless due to our goal of closed-loop, but the added growth was a major bonus.